microsoft/TypeScript-Handbook/pages/Module Resolution.md

 #### How Node.js resolves modules

 To understand what the steps the TS compiler will follow, it is important to shed some light on Node.js modules.
-Node.js supports multiple ways to define a resolve the target of a require statement.
+Node.js supports multiple ways to resolve the target of a call to `require`.
-A relative moduel name in Node.js can resolve to:
+A relative module name in Node.js can resolve to:

 * A file